 A pandemic overturned the world, our industry, our sense of purpose and self.

 Sam had a flight to the Netherlands booked for a concert in late March.
 It was cancelled, but in a hasty confab on the phone, we decided he should take the flight anyway—it would likely be a few weeks’ disruption, we thought.
 Why not enjoy some good company and bonus rehearsal time while we waited for things to return to normal?
 He settled into an attic bedroom at my house in Rotterdam.
 Anna, another close friend, took the other, and we were a full house, a quarantine family of four.
-Sam and I read Messiaen and Debussy and Korngold and Barber and Strauss at my little Schimmel upright, newly christened Shirley—a little cranky, a little sharp around the edges, but with a warm heart).
+Sam and I read Messiaen and Debussy and Korngold and Barber and Strauss at my little Schimmel upright.
+(Sam christened the piano Shirley: a little cranky, some sharp edges, but with a warm heart.)
 We made elaborate dinners; we watched old films; we speculated about the arts industry; we obsessively washed our hands.
 Sam stayed in touch with students remotely, and he taught Anna piano lessons in the evenings—Singin’ in the Rain, I Feel Pretty, the Star-Spangled Banner.
 Anna led Zoom meetings with colleagues all over the world from my desk.
 My husband Ton continued to cycle to work, now with newly-taped floors showing 1.5 meters distance.
-Our anticipated first few weeks went by, our performance calendars emptied, and we began to worry about work in the longer term.
+Our anticipated first few weeks went by, our performance calendars emptied, and we began to worry about the longer term.

 What did I do during those weeks?
 I sang and read and cried and cooked.
 I went on long walks and took punishingly hot baths.
 I reached out to friends to make sure they were OK—some were managing fine, and some were as overwhelmed and afraid as they’d ever been in their lives.
 I tried to make sense of my suddenly stilled professional momentum.
 I spent hours mumbling poetry to myself, reading about composers and writers, inexpertly capturing still-lifes around the house with my phone.
 The days lengthened; the crocuses bloomed in the Zuiderpark, then all the flowering cherry trees, then the rose we planted in front of our door.
 Slowly, over many weeks, the Poèmes pour Mi and Proses lyriques began to assume form in our hands and voices.
 Flashes of insight and color punched through long days of uncertainty and isolation.